build-on-aws/bedrock-agent-txt2sql/README.md

 - Scroll to the top, then select ***Save***.

-`Keep in mind that these instructions guide the generative AI application in its role as a SQL developer creating efficient and accurate queries for Amazon Athena.
+- Keep in mind that these instructions guide the generative AI application in its role as a SQL developer creating efficient and accurate queries for Amazon Athena.
 The process involves understanding user requests, decomposing them into manageable sub-queries, and executing these to fetch precise data.
-This structured approach ensures that responses are not only accurate but also relevant to the user's needs, thereby enhancing user interaction and data retrieval efficiency.`
+This structured approach ensures that responses are not only accurate but also relevant to the user's needs, thereby enhancing user interaction and data retrieval efficiency.

 - Next, we will add an action group.
 Scroll down to `Action groups` then select ***Add***.

 - Call the action group `query-athena`.
-We will keep `Action group type` set to ***Define with API schemas***. `Actoin group invocations` should be set to ***select an existing Lambda function***.
+We will keep `Action group type` set to ***Define with API schemas***. `Action group invocations` should be set to ***select an existing Lambda function***.
 For the Lambda function, select `bedrock-agent-txtsql-action`.

 - For the `Action group Schema`, we will choose ***Define with in-line OpenAPI schema editor***.
 Replace the default schema in the **In-line OpenAPI schema** editor with the schema provided below.
-You can also retrive the schema from the repo [here](https://github.com/build-on-aws/bedrock-agent-txt2sql/blob/main/schema/athena-schema.json).
-After, select ***Add***:
+You can also retrieve the schema from the repo [here](https://github.com/build-on-aws/bedrock-agent-txt2sql/blob/main/schema/athena-schema.json).
+After, select ***Add***.
 `(This API schema is needed so that the bedrock agent knows the format structure and parameters needed for the action group to interact with the Lambda function.)`

 ```schema